Jagdgeschwader 4

-Sturmgruppen 1944
+History

-Jagdgeschwader 4 became one of only three Luftwaffe geschwader to operate the specialised 'bomber-killer' gruppen designated Sturmgruppe.
+Jagdgeschwader 4 became one of only three Luftwaffe Geschwader to operate the specialised 'bomber-killer' gruppen designated Sturmgruppe.
+On 7 August 1942, 1./JG 4 was formed in Mizil, Romania from Ölschutzstaffel/JG 77.
+By 1943, the I./JG 4 was complete with 2./JG4 formed in December 1942, and 3./JG 4 formed in January 1943.
+The Romanian 53rd Fighter Squadron was assigned to JG 4 as 4./JG 4 until 1944.
+A new 4./JG 4 was created in August 1944.

 II./JG 4 Sturmgruppe was formed on 12 July 1944 at Salzwedel from I./Zerstörergeschwader 1 (ZG 1) and from elements of Major Hans-Günter von Kornatzki's Sturmstaffel 1.
 The gruppe was equipped with the modified and heavily armoured FW 190A-8/R2.
 While the heavily armoured fighters proved effective against the heavy bombers of the USAAF, they proved vulnerable to the numerous escort fighters and hence suffered heavy losses.
 III./JG 4 was also formed in July 1944 from III./ZG 1 in Rotenburg.

 In common with other fighter units engaged in Reichsverteidigung operations the Geschwader were sported unique coloured rear fuselage banding markings in mid 1944, with differing color combinations unique to each wing.
 JG 4's marking was a black-white-black band on the rear fuselage.

 On 11 September 1944 II.(Sturm)/JG 4 escorted by III.
 Gruppe intercepted a USAAF bombing raid near Chemnitz.
 Attacking the 100th and 95th Bomb Groups the Geschwader claimed some 13 destroyed bombers.
 Intercepted by the 339th and 55th Fighter Groups JG 4 was severely mauled, and lost 21 pilots killed and 9 more were seriously injured during the mission.

 In October 1944 IV./JG 4 was formed from elements of II./JG 5 in Finsterwalde, equipped with the Messerschmitt Bf-109G and K.